rahulmbagal/Udacity_Reinforcement_learning/Udacity-DeepRL-p1-navigation/README.md

 (For AWS) If you'd like to train the agent on AWS (and have not enabled a virtual screen), then please use this link to obtain the environment.

-Place the file in the DRLND GitHub repository, in the Udacity_Reinforcement_learning/Udacity-DeepRL-p1-navigation, and unzip (or decompress) the file.